Our Firm History

 The roots of the Beaulieu family run deep in the Rhode Island office of John Hancock Financial Network.

-The Beaulieu’s father, Richard Beaulieu, CLU, joined John Hancock 44 years ago as an agent then progressed his way up the ranks to a field manager who began leading the RI office in 1972.
+The Beaulieu’s father, Richard Beaulieu, CLU, joined John Hancock over 50 years ago as an agent then progressed his way up the ranks to a field manager who began leading the RI office in 1972.
 His legacy of excellence has grown with his sons, Rick who lives in East Greenwich and Kevin who is a resident of Warwick.
 The sons took over the management of the firm in 2001.

 “Obviously we believe in putting down roots and working hard to grow something of value and significance to our clients, our advisors, and our community,” says Rick Beaulieu.
 “That’s why we chose to commemorate our firm’s 100th anniversary by planting 100 trees.
-We are looking to the past and also into the future to symbolize all that has been achieved and all there is to continue to do in helping our clients build and protect wealth for generations to come,” continues Kevin Beaulieu.
+We are looking to the past and also into the future to symbolize all that has been achieved and all there is to continue to do in helping our clients build and preserve wealth for generations to come,” continues Kevin Beaulieu.

 In partnership with the Audubon Society of Rhode Island, Independence Financial Partners is giving a gift of a lifetime to show how rooted the firm is to Rhode Island and to cultivate the growth of the community that has contributed so much to the success of the firm over the last 100 years.